AI-Commandos/RAGMeUp/README.md

 - The Original RAGMeUp Repository was cloned to our group’s GitHub account.
 - The documentation was read thoroughly to gain an understanding of the pipeline.
 - The course data (Lecture slides, papers, book chapters) were collected and renamed for interpretation clarity.
 This renamed data was uploaded into the bot’s data storage, allowing the RAG model to retrieve information from this material.

-- The reranker component of the RAG model was changed from Flashrank to ColBERT.
+## Actual adjustments and additions to the RAG components
-- Additional evaluation metrics (BLEU and ROUGE scores) were added to the RAG model to ensure relevant output.
+1. Additional evaluation metrics (BLEU and ROUGE scores) were added to the RAG model, ensuring relevant output.
+2. The reranker component of the RAG model was changed from FlashRank to ColBERT.

+### 1. Additional Evaluation Metrics (BLEU and ROUGE Scores)

+**BLEU and ROUGE scores**
+- **BLEU (Bilingual Evaluation Understudy):**
+BLEU is a precision-based metric that calculates how much of the generated text overlaps with the reference text (ground truth).
+It focuses on n-gram overlap (phrases of size 1 to 4) and penalizes overly short outputs.
+A higher BLEU score indicates that the generated response closely matches the ground truth in terms of word choice and structure.

+- **ROUGE (Recall-Oriented Understudy for Gisting Evaluation):**
+ROUGE evaluates recall by measuring how much of the reference text is captured in the generated response.

+**Latency Measurement**
+Using Python’s _time_ module, we measured:
+- **Retrieval Latency:** Time taken to retrieve relevant documents.
+-**Answer Generation Latency:** Time taken to generate the final response from the model.
+This combination of quality (BLEU and ROUGE) and speed (latency) metrics allowed us to holistically evaluate the model's performance.

-### ColBERT (Contextualized Late Interaction over BERT)
+### 2. ColBERT (Contextualized Late Interaction over BERT)
 RAG models are complex models, and to optimize their performance, many components need to be optimized.
 The model used for retrieval is an important component of the RAG model, as it is what sets RAG apart from other models.

 In a RAG model, the reranker selects the set of documents retrieved by the retrieval component to ensure the most relevant information is passed to the generator.
 It reorders the initial set of retrieved documents to ensure the retrieved documents are relevant for answering the query, essentially giving them a ‘second look’ before sending them to the model.
 This improves the quality of the generated output by providing the generator with relevant information.